 Inadequate supply of quality seed is a bottleneck in the expansion of soybean cultivation.
 Seed viability starts declining right after physiological maturity, forcing farmers to increase the seed rate which further leads to shortage of quality seed and a hike in cultivation cost.
 A critical evaluation of the underlying causes for reduced seed longevity needs to be done for cultivated species of soybean in India.

-Storability of seed is a genetically regulated character and is influenced by initial quality, pre-storage history, moisture content, relative humidity and temperature of storage environment, duration of storage and biotic agents (Khatun et al., 2009; Biabaniet al. 2008).
+Storability Storage of seed is a genetically regulated character and is influenced by initial quality, pre-storage history, moisture content, relative humidity and temperature of storage environment, duration of storage and biotic agents (Khatun et al., 2009; Biabaniet al. 2008).
 Seed longevity is a result of interplay of several morphological, genetic, biochemical and environmental factors, because of which direct selection for this trait may not be fruitful.
 Soybean production cannot increase further without significant improvement in seed longevity.
 Thus, it is necessary to identify traits that can be indirectly selected for so that genotypes with good seed longevity can be easily identified after harvesting the crop.

 Correlation gives the direction and nature of character association, thus indicating which traits to select for indirectly to effect cumulative improvement in the desired direction.
 The current study was taken up to analyze seed longevity as a function of traits such as germination percentage, seed index, wrinkled seed percentage, cracked seed percentage, smooth and shiny seed percentage, catalase and superoxide dismutase content so that an effective selection regime can be formulated for this trait.